-If an external event $x \in X$ occurs before d expires, the system carries out an external transition from s to $\delta ext(s,e,x)$ .
+If an external event $x \in X$ occurs before d expires, the system carries out an external transition from s to $\delta ext(s,d,x)$ .

 In both cases, the system is now in a new state s' during d' = ta(s') and the algorithm restarts.

-A DEVS coupled model shows how atomic models are connected to each other; it gives a hierarchical view of the system and describes the links between its submodels.
+A DEVS coupled model shows how atomic models are connected to each other, it gives a hierarchical view of the system and it describes the links between its sub-models.
+A coupled model can be composed of atomic and/or other coupled models.
+It can receive external events on its ports, and even link them to its sub-models ports.
 It also can link an output of one of its sub-models to one of its own outputs.